Nucleon Isovector Axial Form Factors: Conclusions and Comparison with Previous Calculations

 The Mainz Collaboration~\cite{Djukanovic:2022wru} analyze fourteen 2+1-flavor Wilson-clover ensembles also generated by the coordinated lattice simulations (CLS) collaboration.
 They obtain a parameterization of $G_A(Q^2)$ in the continuum from a single combined fit---summation method for dealing with ESC and the $z^2$ fit for the $Q^2$ behavior.
 This result is shown in Fig.~\ref{fig:GA_comparison} and from it they get $g_A = 1.225(39)(25)$ and $\expv{r_A^2} = 0.370 (63) (16)$~fm${}^2$.

-The PACS collaboration~\cite{Tsuji:2022ric} has analyzed one ensemble with a large volume ($128^4$) at $a = 0.085$~fm and get $g_A = 1.288(14)(9)$.
-Remarkably, they find that an exponential smearing of sources for the generation of quark propagators, in contrast to Gaussian smearing used by all other calculations, leads to essentially no excited-state effects.
+The PACS collaboration~\cite{Tsuji:2022ric} has analyzed one physical pion mass ensemble with a large volume ($128^4$, i.e., $(10.9{\rm fm})^4)$ at $a = 0.085$~fm and get $g_A = 1.288(14)(9)$.
+Remarkably, they find that sources with exponential smearing for the generation of quark propagators, in contrast to Gaussian smearing used by all other calculations, leads to essentially no excited-state effects.
 The limitation of this calculation is only 20 configurations, each separated by 10 molecular dynamics trajectories, were analyzed.
 Most likely, this total of 200 trajectories represents less than one unit of autocorrelation time.
-Consequently, the errors are likely underestimated even on this single large-volume ensemble.
-No parameterization of $G_A(Q^2)$ has been presented.
+Consequently, the errors are likely underestimated.
+Since no parameterization of $G_A(Q^2)$ was presented, we do not include their results in the comparison.

-Phenomenologically, the most important quantity is $G_A(Q^2)$, and we show a comparison of results from various lattice collaborations in Fig.~\ref{fig:GA_comparison} along with the extraction from the $\nu$-deuterium bubble chamber scattering experiments~\cite{Meyer:2016oeg}.
+Phenomenologically, the most important quantity needed for the analysis of neutrino oscillation experiments is $G_A(Q^2)$, and we show a comparison of results from various lattice collaborations in Fig.~\ref{fig:GA_comparison} along with the extraction from the $\nu$-deuterium bubble chamber scattering experiments~\cite{Meyer:2016oeg}.
 In all cases, except ETM, the data are extrapolated to the physical point and then fit using a truncated $z$-expansion.
 The bands in Fig.~\ref{fig:GA_comparison} overlap indicating that the lattice results are consistent within one sigma and the envelope of the bands suggests a roughly 10\% uncertainty throughout the range $0 < Q^2 < 1.0$ GeV${}^2$.
 The other significant observation is that the lattice results fall slower than the phenomenological extraction (the $\nu N$ band) for $Q^2 \gsim 0.3$ GeV${}^2$.

-When comparing between these current lattice data, it is important to note that the analyses by the various collaborations handle various systematics differently.
+When comparing these lattice data, it is important to note that the various collaborations handle various systematics differently.
 These systematic effects will become clearer and the analysis more robust as the precision of the data increases.
-In this regard, recent calculations including $N \pi$ states in a variational basis of interpolating opertors~\cite{Barca:2022uhi} is a step forward and will, in time, provide further insight and improvements.
+Similarly, recent calculations including $N \pi$ states in a variational basis of interpolating operators~\cite{Barca:2022uhi} is a step forward in providing further insight into the excited states contributions and developing better methods for removing them.